top of page

 A: No. This site is independently operated and not affiliated with any agency.
 But that independence allows for unbiased commentary, in-depth critique, and honest analysis without the red tape or agenda.
 You’ll find both praise and criticism, depending on how each documentary earns it.

-A: My primary focus is currently true crime documentaries and docudramas, which you can browse in The Docket.
-But I may expand into other formats in the future.
-Got a must-see or must-hear recommendation?
-Send it my way.
+Right now, I’m all about true crime documentaries and docudramas, which you can explore in The Docket.
+But who knows?
+I might dive into other formats down the line.
+Got a must-see or must-hear tip?
+Send it over!

 A: I focus on how stories are told, not just what happened.
 That means breaking down direction, pacing, forensic accuracy, interview choices, and whether the victims are given the dignity they deserve.